 Guardforce AI Partners with Riversoft Inc. to Co-Develop and Launch a Robotic Travel Concierge Solution for the Tourism Industry

-/EIN News/ -- NEW YORK, NY, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- Guardforce AI Co., Limited (“Guardforce AI” or the “Company”) (NASDAQ:GFAI, GFAIW), an integrated security solutions provider, announced today that it has entered into a partnership agreement with Riversoft Inc. (“Riversoft”), a Peakwork Company who is specialized in travel management software, to co-develop and co-launch contactless travel services with its existing GFAI’s Concierge robots.
-Guardforce AI and Riversoft plan to co-develop these contactless travel services in a new robotic solution to be known as Robot Travel Agency (“RTA”).
+NEW YORK, NY, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- Guardforce AI Co., Limited ("Guardforce AI" or the "Company") GFAI GFAIW))), an integrated security solutions provider, announced today that it has entered into a partnership agreement with Riversoft Inc. ("Riversoft"), a Peakwork Company who is specialized in travel management software, to co-develop and co-launch contactless travel services with its existing GFAI's Concierge robots.
+Guardforce AI and Riversoft plan to co-develop these contactless travel services in a new robotic solution to be known as Robot Travel Agency ("RTA").

 The RTA will be an e-commerce portal where travelers can purchase itineraries, transportation, accommodations, tours and more.
 The RTA platform will be linked to Riversoft's' booking engine which connects to major travel suppliers for hotel booking, flight booking, ticketing, and travel agencies.
 RTA's platform can bundle travel packages and recommend the best local deals possible to travelers.
 RTA's platform can also be linked to social media and instant messaging applications such as Line and WeChat, to provide seamless payment and instant recommendations to customers' smartphones.